 “Many thank to Dominic for inviting me to speak and the team were glad to know there is extra support in the borough for benzodiazepine users and hope to refer people to us.”
 (Melanie Davis)

-Manager and Jilly Moore attended the roundtable event of the Solicitors Regulation Authority:
+REST Manager, Melanie and Jilly Moore attended the Round Table event of the Solicitors Regulation Authority:

 REST Project outing to “People, Places and Things” at the Wyndham theatre, London – such a stunning evening!

 Melanie Davis at the British medical association

 Picture 2: Beverly Thorpe with Dr James Davies

 REST at the Mental health awareness week – St. Mungo´s Festival in